Texas Chainsaw 3D

 It’s hard to believe that the gun-toting, Christian, Texan, Burt-led townspeople are supposed to be more hateful than the Sawyer family.
 The lesser of two evils is still evil, and it is unbelievably difficult to tell which is the lesser.

 As if the rest of the characters could possibly work either.
 I know that I addressed them by their names in this review, but you shouldn’t bother trying to learn them, because their sole purpose is to die.
-Just round up a small group of coed teens or college students, make sure that each one has a particular vice such as partaking in nonmarital sex or using illegal drugs, show them in various states of undress, and kill them in ways that are no longer innovative.
-It’s the two Cs of slasher movies: cleavage and carnage.
+Just round up a small group of coed teens or college students, make sure that each one has a particular vice such as partaking in nonmarital sex, using illegal drugs, or just being a craphead, show them in various states of undress, and kill them in ways that are no longer innovative.
+It’s the four Cs of slasher movies: cleavage, coke, crapheads, and carnage.

 And when none of the characters are likable, the movie ceases to become scary.
 A massive part of what makes a movie scary is having characters that we care about be forced into terrifying situations.
 And that is much of what made this movie fail to be scary.
 Sure, we see our characters in what could have been scary situations, but we don’t care for them, and not only are we not scared, we’re bored.
 That is fatal to a horror movie.
 That’s what made Paranormal Inactivity painfully unscary to me.
 While Paranormal Inactivity’s characters may have been developed slightly, they were particularly unlikable.
 Katie was a whiny, idiotic bimbo, and Meekah was an annoying asshat who never knew when to put his damn camera away.
 It was because Katie and Meekah were so unlikable that the allegedly scary scenes they were in were no longer scary.
 In fact, I was counting the minutes until they finally, blessedly, died.
 This is what killed Texas Chainsaw 3D for me.
 Its characters were so unlikable that I wanted them to die.

-Even the violence that could have been palpable was so poorly executed, and used such shoddily CGId gore.
+Even the violence that could have been palpable was so poorly executed, and used such shoddy CGI gore.

 Even the look of the movie was bad.
 In the original, the cinematography showed the evolution of color as day turned into night.
 This movie’s color scheme was predominantly grey and brown.